naydeenq8400/sep10-freedom-project/tool/learning-log.md

 * I was able to position the cone in a way where the flat side was faced towards the top of the square, but my issue was where the cone was ending up. * I had to refresh my memory on the (x,y,z) way of positioning things, and re-learned that x is right or left, y is up or down and z is forward and backward.
 * With all of this in mind, I now have the ability to properly position the cone tomorrow.
 ### 4/17/26 :
-* I was finally able to posotion the cone corretly!!
+* I was finally able to position the cone corretly!!
 * The official positions for the cone turned out to be (-2 2 -4), as the position of the box shape was (-1 0.5 -3).
 * With all of this in mind, I´m now aware of the tips and tricks of Aframe, and am able to start drafting my invention.